merthidayetoglu/CommBench/test_coll/README.md

 4. warmup: number of warmup rounds
 5. numiter: number of measurement rounds

-Notice that NCCL implements only five collective functions, whereas MPI does implement many more collective functions.
-Nevertheless, We only consider eight MPI and five NCCL functions to cover the most important ones.
+Notice that NCCL implements only five collective functions.
+Moreover, MPI has many more collective functions.
+We only consider eight MPI and five NCCL functions to cover the most important ones.

 ### Relation to Group-to-Group Patterns